 Tax-paid fuel purchases

 In Idaho, fuels tax is included in the price you pay when you buy gasoline or undyed diesel fuel at the pump or have it delivered into a bulk tank.
-You pay sales tax on dye-added diesel fuel unless you qualify for a sales tax exemption and have given your supplier a completed exemption certificate (Form ST-101).
 You must keep copies of all delivery tickets and receipts, and you must document all bulk fuel withdrawals.

 When motor fuel is purchased from an Indian-owned retail outlet in Idaho after December 1, 2007, the purchase price may not include the Idaho motor fuels tax and may not qualify as an Idaho tax-paid purchase, unless authorized in an agreement between the state and a specific tribe (Idaho Code sections 63-2444 or 67-4002).
 See Untaxed Fuel Purchased on Idaho Indian Reservations on our Web site, or contact us.